wrightben/languages/javascript/Games/Sudoku Solver/README.md

 The 3 individual rows or columns of a triad can also be reordered.

 Any 2 numbers in a box can be swapped&mdash;But they have to be swapped in all boxes.
 Swapping can be done successively.
-	- This is the S-R method.
-	- This is reording of the rows of indicies
+This is the same as the S-R method and reordering of the rows of indicies

 #### CRACKING